COVID-19 Response and Updates

-Due to the safety of the pets & people, please hold all donations of pet bedding, toys, towels, ....
-At this time we are only able to accept unopened bags & cans of pet food.
+To protect the health of our pets & staff, please hold all donations of pet bedding, toys, towels, etc. At this time we are only able to accept unopened bags & cans of pet food.
 Once the shelter is open, we can accept your generous donations of pet items.

 Service and Program Updates

 If you find a stray animal: We are available 7 days a week from 8:30am - 5:00pm to take in stray dogs and cats.
 If you can call in advance at (707) 996-4577 ext 1 to let us know you are coming in with a found animal, we would appreciate it.
 If not, there is a bell on the outside gate to let us know you are here.
 Wait outside for a staff person to meet you.

 Shelter Hours: Pets Lifeline is not open to general visitors to minimize the possibility of community spread of COVID-19.
 Meow Manor, our offsite location in the Marketplace Shopping Center, is closed until further notice.

 Adoptions: Adoption meets (virtual and/or in-person) are being scheduled by appointment.
 If you are interested in adopting, you can view available animals on our website, and submit an application specifying which animal you are interested in.
 We will follow up with applicants who are interested in specific animals to schedule meets.